AaditAntony/chat-frontend/README.md

 the android manifest.xml file has been changed

 backend changes
-the security configuration file has been modifed
+the security configuration file has been modified